1-626-673-7978 Tues-Sat 1-6pm

 How far in advance is it necessary for me to book your service?

 It's best to reserve dates as far in advance as possible, especially for holidays and Slumber Pawrties.
 We book services on a first come, first served basis.
-We do take some last minute bookings if we have a petsitter/dog walker available.
-If you "book" our services within two weeks of your departure, please note that you have entered into our cancellation fee zone and may be required to pay a deposit.
-Inquiries are not considered bookings and our availability may change from one day to the next.
+We may accept the occasional last minute booking if we have a petsitter/dog walker available.
+When you "book" our services, please note a deposit is required.
+Inquiries are not considered bookings and our availability may change from one day to the next, so get those date requests in as soon as you can!

-Do I have to schedule another consultation and fill out another form every time I leave town?
+Do I have to schedule another meet n greet and fill out another form every time I leave town?

-Nope.
-Not at all.
-The only time you'd need to fill out a new assignment form is if you move.
-If you have ANY changes to your pet's routine, diet, or medications, simply send a detailed email to us and we'll update your pet's file.
+If you have ANY changes to your pet's routine, diet, or medications, simply send a detailed email email@example.com or text 626-673-7978 to us and we'll update your pet's info.
 It is ultimately your responsibility to keep us posted on changes within your pet family.
-If you have any additions to your pet family, we require a new care sheet for them.
+For most new additions to your pet family, we do require a new pet info form.

 How do I get my key back when I return from my trip?
 Or can you just keep it?

-Most clients choose to give a key to their petsitter/dog walker at the initial consultation, after agreeing to go ahead with the service.
-If you are not able to do this, key pick up/drop off is an additional charge of 50% of your regular visit rate (plus mileage rate of $1 per mile over 5 miles).
-We can keep your key in our safe if you travel often, or we can leave it in a safe place at outside of your home after the assignment is complete, whichever you prefer.
+Most clients choose to give a key to their petsitter/dog walker at the initial meet n greet, after agreeing to go ahead with the service.
+If you are not able to do this or you prefer to wait until you’re on your way out of town, you can drop off at Steve’s house near Ivy x Foothill in Monrovia (address given when necessary).
+Another option is to request a key pick up, for an additional charge of 50% of your regular visit rate (plus mileage rate of $1 per mile over 3 miles).
+We can keep your key in our safe if you travel often, or we can leave it in a safe place outside of your home after the assignment is complete, whichever you prefer.
 We prefer not to leave keys inside a home after our assignment is complete in case you experience an emergency or delay on your scheduled return date.
 Some clients will even purchase a lock box specifically for their petsitter.
-Please ask about your key options when you contact us.
+During your initial call with one of our Pros, we can discuss which option is best for your household.

-Although we have some flexibility, our preferred hours of operation are from 7am-10am, 11am-2pm, and 4pm-7pm Monday thru Friday.
+Although we have some flexibility, our preferred hours of operation (hours we are available to care for your pets) are from 7am-10am, 11am-2pm, and 4pm-7pm Monday thru Friday.
 Overnight stays (or Slumber Pawrties) begin between 6 & 8pm and last 12 hours or more, depending on the sitter's next day schedule.
-Saturday and Sunday, we try to spend some extra time with our own pet and human family and, while we will accept occasional midday walks, we prefer to stick to the petsitting (7am-10am and 5pm-7pm and Slumber Pawrties).
-For new clients that have a very busy work week and find it most convenient to meet on the weekends, we will schedule the most convenient time for our initial consultation.
-Phone calls will be returned as soon as possible M-F (usually within 24 hours).
-If you call on a weekend or a holiday, your calls will be returned in the order received, the next business day.
+Saturday and Sunday, we try to spend some extra time with our own pet and human family and, while we will accept occasional midday visits, we prefer to stick to the petsitting (7am-10am and 5pm-7pm and Slumber Pawrties).

 May I offer a gratuity to my pet sitter?